swilliams/management-philosophy/README.md

 ### 1:1s
 I love a good 1:1.
 It’s a great opportunity to discuss anything.
 This could be silly hypothetical questions and ice-breakers, goals and progress, or just stuff like a recent movie you saw.

 These will mostly be driven by you.
 If I have something important to talk about I’ll bring it up, but otherwise it’s your show.
-Ideally you’ll add some points to Small Improvements, but time may not be on your side so that’s not mandatory.
+Ideally you’ll add some points to Small Improvements before we meet, but time may not be on your side so that’s not mandatory.

 You can and should reach out beyond our 1:1s!
 I may not be able to respond to a request immediately but I will.
 If it’s really important, please hit me up repeatedly until you get my attention.